 Working Group Meetings

 The T2WG commenced with a kickoff meeting on April 11, 2017 and conducted eight in-person meetings in various locations between May and August.
-T2WG also held several phone meetings focused on specific issues as needed to clarify information or continue discussions, and T2WG organized several ad hoc meetings with individual stakeholder groups to clarify stakeholder perspectives on both the topics and working group progress.
+T2WG also held nine phone meetings focused on specific issues as needed to clarify information or continue discussions, and T2WG organized several ad hoc meetings with individual stakeholder groups to clarify stakeholder perspectives on both the topics and working group progress.

-Table 1 (page 12) shows the dates, locations, and key topics for each meeting.
+Table 1 (page 12) shows the dates, locations, and key topics for each T2WG in-person and phone meeting.
 Appendix A. T2WG Participation (page 77) shows the attendance record for participants at the in-person meetings and Appendix B. T2WG Materials (page 80) shows materials submitted by participants to the T2WG throughout the working group process.

 Information about the T2WG was disseminated through a T2WG mailing list, and material developed through the T2WG process was posted (and is available) at http://t2wg.cadmusweb.com/.